Pelvic Floor Physiotherapy

-Pelvic pain - pelvic girdle pain (pelvic region, gluteals, hips, lower back), Pain during sex (dyspareunia), Vulvodynia, Vaginismus, Pain with inserting a tampon, Episiotomy or perennial scar related pain
+Pelvic pain - Pelvic girdle pain (coccyx, pubic symphysis, SIJ, pelvic region, gluteals, hips, lower back), Pain during sex (dyspareunia), Vulvodynia (Vulvar pain), Vaginismus, Pain with inserting a tampon, Episiotomy or perennial scar related pain,

 Pelvic floor weakness - Incontinence (leaking urine or faecal matter), Stress incontinence, Urge incontinence, Frequent Urination, Menopause related pelvic floor weakness (Vaginal atrophy), postpartum pelvic floor weakness, post operative loss of control.

 Pelvic Organ Prolapse - Descent or protrusion of Pelvic organs (cystocele - Bladder, urethrocele - Urethra, Rectocele - Rectum, uterocele - Uterus, rectal prolapse)

 Dysfunction - Constipation, Incontinence, Lower back pain, Sciatica

 Surrounding Tissues - Rectus Diastasis (abdominal separation), Back pain

 Surgical - Cesarean section scar adhesion, Abdominal surgery scarring